Check out this article to learn about Penal Code 522 charges.

 Intent and Extortion

-Under PC 522, the intent to commit a crime is important.
-Individuals must obtain a signature with the intent of using it to take someone else’s money or valuables to face a PC 522 conviction.
+Under PC 522, the intent to commit a crime is crucial.
+Individuals must obtain a signature with the objective of using it to take someone else’s money or valuables to face a PC 522 conviction.
 PC 522 charges only apply if someone signs a document as a result of extortion.

 Outcomes of a PC 522 Conviction in California

 Obtaining a signature by extortion is a felony in California.
 Felony charges are prosecuted harshly in the California court system.
-Individuals who are convicted of a PC 522 violation can face:
+Individuals who get convicted of a PC 522 violation can face:

 - Prison time of up to four years